How would you describe your curatorial practice?

 The medium of the moving image within the visual arts is so pervasive today that we are brought to find new ways to display and curate it–on online platforms, for example–or resignify traditional ways of showing it– in movie theatres or on TV, for example.
 In particular, I believe that movie theatres are very powerful spaces for showing narrative video works: Their codes of vision have remained unaltered for more than a century, and everyone is familiar with them; the great conditions of immersivity and the synergy of vision create a collective experience of vision that is completely different from the walk-through one.

-you see these as ‘expanding’ contemporary art/art forms, and where do you see them going as aesthetic tendencies or directions?
+What inspires you about curating the kinds of artworks/aesthetics you work with?
+How do you see these as ‘expanding’ contemporary art/art forms, and where do you see them going as aesthetic tendencies or directions?

 The notion of art increasingly expanded over the past decades and moving-image art, specifically, bounced from an early rejection of cinema’s ways of seeing and narrating to celebrate a more recent embracing of its language and even exhibition format.
 Artists are increasingly adopting a style closer to documentary or video essay in their artworks, creating long feature films and, in some cases, even featuring movie stars.
 Conversely, a growing number of museums are building or embedding a movie theatre, and galleries display the works’ screening times outside cinema-like disposable black-boxes.
 In the evolution of the architecture that hosts moving image works in exhibition spaces for the visual arts I see a reflection of the expansion of the medium, and its progressive crossing of the historical borders between video and cinema.